Investigative interviewing

-In the interim report dated 5 August 2016 to the UN General Assembly of the special rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Juan E. Méndez, the investigative interviewing method is presented at length as an example of best practice.
+In an interim report dated 5 August 2016, issued by special rapporteur Juan E. Méndez and addressed to the United Nations General Assembly, a best-practice approach for investigative interviewing methods was presented at length, which ultimately resulted in the publication of the Méndez Principles on Effective Interviewing in 2021.

 Since the implementation of cognitive interviewing, this technique has undergone significant changes.
 These changes have enhanced the process of memory recall in various law enforcement investigations.
 (1) The development of structured protocols has made cognitive interviews more systematic.
 Beyond the rapport building, and open-ended questions, it encourages the witness to visualize the event enhancing memory recall.
 This structure helps reduce bias and increases the reliability of the information gathered.
 (2) Advancements in recording technology have allowed interviews to be documented more accurately.
 Video and audio recordings provide a reliable reference that can be reviewed later for analysis, ensuring that the details are not lost or misinterpreted.
 (3) Cognitive interview techniques have evolved for use with different populations, including children and individuals with cognitive impairments.
 Tailoring the approach to meet the needs of various witnesses ensures that all voices can be heard effectively.
 (4) Enhanced training programs for law enforcement personnel have been developed to ensure that interviewers are skilled in applying cognitive interview techniques.
 Standardized training helps maintain a high level of competency across different departments and regions.
 These improvements have contributed to making cognitive interviews a more effective tool in gathering accurate eyewitness testimonies, ultimately leading to better outcomes in investigations.